 Weather in Orlando

 May through to September is the summer months for Orlando.
-In this time the temperatures rise to other 30 degrees and the humidity is high daily.
+At this time the temperatures rise to 30 degrees and the humidity is high daily.
 The summer is actually the wet season in Orlando.
-You can expect rains, thunder and lightening regularly in the afternoons.
+You can expect rains, thunder and lightning regularly in the afternoons.

 From Christmas through January and February is the peak time in Orlando.
 In this time you will get pleasant days at around 23°C and chilly evenings around 10°C. In March and April, the temperature starts to warm up with average highs rising to a blissful 25°C in March and 28°C in April